 If the research presented in a paper produced research artifacts (code and data), authors should include in the paper an artifact sharing statement describing whether some or all of the artifacts will be made available to the community and, if so, how they will be shared (for example, the statement could include a URL to an artifact repository or an email address to a corresponding author).
 This statement should be present during both submission and in the final version of the paper.
 Authors are strongly encouraged to share artifacts whenever possible in order to enable analysis or validation, or to facilitate future investigations by the community.
 However, while sharing may be taken into account by reviewers, it is not a requirement for acceptance.

 Submissions must be no longer than eight pages including all tables, figures, and references.
 Text should be formatted in two columns on 8.5"x11" paper using 10-point type on 12-point leading ("single-spaced"), with the text block being no more than 6.5" x 9".
 Text outside the 6.5" x 9" block will be ignored.
 Authors are encouraged to use the LaTeX and Word guides from the USENIX paper templates page.
 The review process will be single-blind; submissions do not need to be anonymized.

-All papers must be submitted in PDF format via the submission form, which will be available here soon.
+All papers must be submitted in PDF format via the submission form.
 Please do not email submissions.

 All papers will be available online to registered attendees before the workshop.
 If your accepted paper should not be published prior to the event, please notify firstname.lastname@example.org.
 The papers will be available online to everyone beginning on the day of the workshop.
 At least one author from every accepted paper must attend the workshop and present the paper.